 Employers that DO NOT pay The Levy

 The funding for new apprenticeships began after May 2017 with the employer paying 10% and the government paying 90%.
 This is called Co-investment.
+From 1st April 2019 the rate of co-investment will be reduced to 5% for all new apprenticeship starts, with government funding of 95% provided to cover the remaining costs.

 Non-Levy paying employers will not be allocated funds through the Digital Apprenticeship Service as the government will pay the co-investment direct to the training provider.